 Prepare outdoor equipment

 Before storing items like your lawnmower or snow blower, make sure to properly prepare them.
 Lawnmowers and any other equipment that runs on gas will need to be emptied out.
 Unused gas that is left over winter can become stale and lead to rust.
 To prevent accidents and injury, disconnect the spark plug so that your equipment doesn’t start up accidentally.
 Other steps like removing the blades and draining the oil should be taken to ensure your safety and the longevity of your equipment.

 Knowing how to properly store clothing is important to keep it safe from the elements.
 It is important to store clothing in plastic bins during your move, especially if your region experiences a lot of rain or snowfall.
 Standard cardboard boxes leave clothing vulnerable to moisture, rips, and bugs.
 Clothing should all be washed before storage.
 Otherwise, stains from perspiration and perfume could set in, and any food or beverage spilled on clothing could attract pests.
 To truly avoid pests, consider investing in cedar chips instead of mothballs.
 They perform the same function, but are more natural and don’t have a chemical smell to them.

-While it may require more planning, moving in winter presents some serious benefits.
+While it may require more planning, moving in the winter presents some serious benefits.
 You’ll get a better price for your new place and face less competition.
 Plus, movers have more availability and will likely cost less than they do during the warmer months.
 It’s no wonder why people move during winter!
-By following these “moving in the winter tips,” you can save money and move without a hitch.
-For more tips on moving and storage, sign up for our monthly blog newsletter.
+By following these “moving in winter tips,” you can save money and move without a hitch.
+For more winter moving tips and other advice on moving and storage, sign up for our monthly blog newsletter.